 Philip II of Macedon - Founder of the Greek Kingdom

 Philip II of Macedon was the king of Macedon (an Ancient Greek kingdom) who remained the king from 359 BC to 336 BC till his death.
-He was the first Greek ruler who defeated all the opposing Greek City States and founded a united Greek kingdom to fight against the Persian Empire.
-Later his son Alexander III (Alexander the Great) defeated the Persians with the help of the united Greek troops and founded the Hellenistic civilization.
+He was the first Greek ruler who defeated all the opposing Greek city-states and founded a united Greek kingdom to fight against the Persian Empire.
+Later, his son Alexander III (Alexander the Great) defeated the Persians with the help of the united Greek troops and founded the Hellenistic civilization.

 Early Life

 Philip II was born in 383 BC in Pella (Macedon).
 He was the youngest son of Amyntas III, the king of Macedon.
-From 368 – 365 BC, Philip remained a prisoner in Thebes, during which he received a diplomatic and military education.
+From 368 to 365 BC, Philip remained a prisoner in Thebes, during which he received a diplomatic and military education.
 He returned to Macedon in 364 BC.
 By 359 BC, Philip’s elder brothers (Alexander II and Perdiccas III) had died.
 After their deaths, Philip was able to take the throne in 359.

 Philip II as King

-At the time of the accession of Philip II, the situation of Macedon was very miserable.
+At the time of the accession of Philip II, the situation in Macedon was very miserable.
 His brother Perdiccas III died during the unsuccessful battle against the Illyrians in northern Macedon.
 It resulted in the occupation of eastern regions of Macedon by Paionins and Thracians.
 On the other hand, the Athenians also reached a coastal area.
 Philip defeated the Athenians and successfully pushed back the Thracians and Paionians through diplomacy.

 In 356 BC, the Third Sacred War started in Greece for religious reasons.
 Philip sided with the Amphictyonic League against the Phocis and its allies.
 The war lasted for ten years (356 – 346 BC) and ended with the victory of the Amphictyonic League.
-The main battle of the Third Sacred War was the Battle of Crocus Field (352 or 353 BC), in which Philip defeated the forces of Phocis.
+The decisive battle of the Third Sacred War was the Battle of Crocus Field (352 or 353 BC), in which Philip defeated the forces of Phocis.

 In 348 BC, Philip occupied Olynthus and became the sole ruler of Macedonia and its adjoining areas.
 In 342 BC, Philip conquered Molossia, the western coast of Macedon.